 3. Cell phone charger

-Having a charged phone is critical to call for help.
-Although most of us already keep a charger in the car, having another one in your emergency kit is a good idea so you're never left stranded.
-Consider a portable phone charging brick in case you're not able to run your car, but remember to check the brick's charge regularly, since the cold can deplete its battery, too.
+Having a charged phone is critical to calling for help.
+Although many of us already keep a charger in the car, including another one in your emergency kit is a good way to help ensure you're never stranded.
+Consider a portable phone charging brick in case you can't run your car, but remember to check the brick's charge regularly since the cold can deplete its battery.

 4. Snow brush and ice scraper